orliesaurus/pulsemcp-server/README.md

 # PulseMCP Server

-A Model Context Protocol (MCP) server that provides tools for discovering and exploring MCP servers and integrations through the PulseMCP API.
+A Model Context Protocol (MCP) server that provides tools for discovering and exploring MCP servers through the PulseMCP API.

 ## Features

 - List available MCP servers with filtering and pagination
 - Search for specific MCP servers by name or functionality
-- Filter servers by integration types
-- List all available integrations
 - Full TypeScript support

 ## Installation